Navid200/xDrip/docs/What-not-to-do.md

 ## What not to do!

-**Don't change the transmitter ID until you intend to use the new one.**
+**Don't change the transmitter ID to a new one until you intend to use it.**
 As soon as you establish connectivity to a new transmitter, even if you don't start a sensor, the counter (on the transmitter) starts counting the number of days.
-Since the number of days you can use a transmitter is [limited](https://github.com/Navid200/xDrip/wiki/Transmitter-Lifetime), don't connect unless you intend to start using the transmitter.
+Since the number of days you can use a transmitter is [limited](./Transmitter-Lifetime.md), don't connect unless you intend to start using the transmitter.

 **Don't start a sensor on a new G6 transmitter before voltages are shown.**
-Only start a sensor after you have established [connectivity](/Proper-Connectivity.md), and can see the voltages reported on the system status page.
+Only start a sensor after you have established [connectivity](/Proper-Connectivity.md), and can see the voltages reported on the system status page as explained.
 When you first establish connectivity to a transmitter, it will take a few read cycles for everything to be properly synced.
 You can start a sensor right away.
 You shouldn't!
 You should wait until the voltages are shown on the system status page.

 **Don't start a G6 sensor unless ...**